Sienci-Labs/Resources/longmill/software/ytsb-lm-choosing-software.md

 <ol>
 <li>Dan has previous experience in graphic design and now he's jumped into the world of CNC routers with the goal of engraving his designs onto nice wood slabs.</li>
-<li>He starts by creating his vector artwork in <strong>Adobe Illustrator</strong> since he's had previous experience using it for graphic design.</li>
+<li>He starts by creating his vector artwork in <b>Adobe Illustrator</b> since he's had previous experience using it for graphic design.</li>
-<li>After having made the artwork, he opens it up in <strong>Carbide Create</strong>.
+<li>After having made the artwork, he opens it up in <b>Carbide Create</b>.
 He prefers Carbide Create because it's an offline software that is easy to use and capable of v-carving, a great process for cutting intricate designs with a CNC.</li>
-<li>Once Carbide Create has made the machine code file, he opens it up in <strong>gSender</strong>. gSender is the software he uses to interface with his LongMill, allowing him to easily jog it around, set the origin point, perform probing, and he can use it to load and execute cutting files.</li>
+<li>Once Carbide Create has made the machine code file, he opens it up in <b>gSender</b>. gSender is the software he uses to interface with his LongMill, allowing him to easily jog it around, set the origin point, perform probing, and he can use it to load and execute cutting files.</li>
 <li>Every time gSender completes a cutting file, Dan is now able to grab his completed artwork engraving off his LongMill!</li>
 </ol>